Zoey-Kazemi/data-science-portfolio/breast-cancer-prediction/README.md

 - Model evaluation using 10-fold cross-validated accuracy.

 ## Results
-The Random Forest model outperformed the Decision Tree model.
+The Random Forest model achieved higher accuracy compared to a single Decision Tree.

 ## Notes
 This project was originally completed as part of coursework.